iamchrissmith/voting-bloc/README.md

 ## Analytics
-- [X] During an election admins can monitor voting results
-- [ ] After an election all users can see:
+- [X] During an election admins can monitor voting results ~- [ ] After an election all users can see:
  - [ ] Election turn out (number of votes verse eligible voters)
  - [ ] Election results (votes per candidate in descending order)
  - [ ] Candidates can see their results across elections
- - [ ] Users can see their participation across elections
+ - [ ] Users can see their participation across elections~

 ## Other Reqs
 - [X] Heroku